 Filing Chapter 7 invokes the automatic stay and gives you immediate relief from your creditors, stops lawsuits, judgments, and garnishments.
 Typical debts that can be discharged are credit cards, old rent bills, personal loans, old cell phone bills, pay day loans, vehicle repossessions, debts from a foreclosure, medical bills, some taxes, as well as numerous other types of debt.

-In order to qualify for Chapter 7 you must pass the means test.
+Chapter 7 is means tested.
 The means test divides filers into below median and above median incomes.
 A debtor that fails the means test for Chapter 7 may be able to file for Chapter 13 instead.
-It is extremely important to hire an attorney who is knowledgeable about bankruptcy rules.
+It is extremely important to hire an attorney who is knowledgeable about bankruptcy rules in order to get the best results.